 Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing, and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

 Signs that MAY INDICATE neglect.

 - Constant hunger

 - Poor personal hygiene

 - Constant tiredness

 - Inadequate clothing

 - Frequent lateness or non-attendance

 - Untreated medical problems

 - Poor relationship with peers

-- Compulsive stealing and scavenging

-- Rocking, hair twisting and thumb sucking

-- Running away

-- Loss of weight or being constantly underweight

-- Low self esteem

 Appendix 2: Support Organisations